UCLAdeepvision/CS269-surveys-2022spring/_posts/2022-05-09-module07-Intervention-Based-Learning.md

 $$\max_{\theta}\mathbb{E}_{s_t\sim B}[Q(s_t, a_n)-\alpha log\pi_n(a_n|s_t;\theta)-Q^{int}(s_t, a_n)], a_n\sim \pi_n(.|s_t;\theta)$$

 Over the episodes, the algorithm updates $$Q, Q^{int}, \pi$$ in an online fashion based on above equations.
-Therefore HACO learns from **partial demonstrations** and **human intervention** by incorporating three key objectives namely **proxy value, free exploration** and **intervention cost** in learning.
+Therefore, HACO learns from **partial demonstrations** and **human intervention** by incorporating three key objectives namely **proxy value, free exploration** and **intervention cost** in learning.
 Figures 9 and 10 depicts results of this method, achieving high sample efficiency and training safety when compared to baselines.
 In particular, in Figure 10, we can see that HACO outperforms both behavioral cloning and HG-DAgger.

 ![HACO results]({{ '/assets/images/module07-Intervention-Learning/HACOresult.png' | relative_url }})
 <em align="center"> Figure 9.
 Plots showcasing comparision of HACO results on self-driving task w.r.t baselines.
 [5] </em>